 Home Equity Conversion Mortgages are available for seniors through FHA-approved lenders in their area.
 To qualify for this housing assistance program, you must be at least 62 years of age.
 In addition to meeting the age requirement, you must live in your home currently.

-Seniors who have paid off their mortgage entirely or have paid a significant portion of their mortgage benefit from this conversion program.
-When approved for a Home Equity Conversion Mortgage, you are granted the ability to draw from the equity of your home to supplement your income.
+Seniors who have paid off their mortgage entirely or have paid a significant portion of their mortgage could benefit from this conversion program.
+If you are approved for a Home Equity Conversion Mortgage, you are granted the ability to draw from the equity of your home to supplement your income.

 The amount you are permitted to withdraw varies on a case by case basis.
 These amounts are calculated by assessing the following:

 - The current interest rate on the mortgage